Athulrajbc05/celebrities_img_cls/README.md

 - Consideration of additional evaluation metrics for a more comprehensive analysis.
 - Continuous monitoring and improvement of the model based on real-world data feedback.
 ```

-You can create or edit the README.md file in your Git repository and paste this information there.
-This will provide a clear overview of your model and its performance to anyone visiting your repository.
-Adjust the content based on your specific implementation and findings.